Man convicted of murdering 8-year-old girl found dead in prison cell

-An inmate serving a life sentence for the first-degree murder of his 8-year-old neighbor was killed in his prison cell Friday, according to the Oklahoma Department of Corrections.
+An inmate serving a life sentence for the first-degree murder of his 8-year-old neighbor was killed in his prison cell, according to the Oklahoma Department of Corrections.

 The corrections department identified the inmate killed as Anthony Palma.